NusratNawshin/Analyzing-Play-Store-Apps/README.md

 ## Link to the dash app: [https://dashapp-s4afy3ytoq-rj.a.run.app/]
 #
 #
-### Note: Some output in the dash takes sometime to run, try by reselecting the component or reloading the link.
+### Note: Some output in the dash takes sometime to run, try by re-selecting the component or reloading the link.
 #